No-Cash-7970/duckySigner/docs/threat-model/00-info.md

 ### TRUST-03: DApp

 For this document, a dApp ("decentralized" application) is simply software that uses the Algorand blockchain in some manner.
-The degree of centralization of the dApp software and its functionality is irrelevant.
+The degree of centralization of the dApp software's structure and its functionality is irrelevant.
 Consequently, a "dApp" in the context of this document does not need to be decentralized, contrary to other commonly accepted definitions of "dApp."
-DApps are typically web applications run using a web browser.
+DApps are typically web applications run by a web browser.
 However, with a desktop wallet that does not depend on a web browser, it is possible for a dApp to be software that is installed on the user's machine that also does not depend on a web browser.
 This makes it more likely that more than one dApp will try to connect to and communicate with the desktop wallet at the same time.

 ### TRUST-04: Ledger device owner